Josiah Tongogara: Death

 Six days after the Lancaster House Agreement was signed Robert Mugabe, on the Voice of Zimbabwe radio station, conveyed "an extremely sad message" to "all the fighting people of Zimbabwe": the forty-one-year-old Tongogara was dead, killed in a car accident in Mozambique on 26 December 1979.

 Josiah Tungamirai, the ZANLA High Command's political commissar, relates that on the night of the fatality, he and Tongogara had been travelling with others in two vehicles from Maputo to Chimoio.
-Tungamirai said he was in the front vehicle.
+Tungamirai said "he was in the front vehicle.
 It was dark and the roads were bad.
 Tungamirai's car passed a military vehicle that had been carelessly abandoned, with no warning signs at the side of the road.
 After that, he could no longer see the headlights of the following car in his rear view mirror.
 Eventually he turned back, and, as he had feared, they found Tongogara's car had struck the abandoned vehicle.
 Tongogara was sitting in the front passenger seat.
 Tungamirai told me that he had struggled to lift Tongogara out of the wrecked car.
-He said that as he was doing so, Tongogara heaved a huge sigh and died in his arms.
+He said that as he was doing so, Tongogara heaved a huge sigh and died in his arms."

-Margaret Dongo was one of the last people to see him alive.
-"We were eighteen girls who were having a function and he came to say a few words to bless the occasion."

-ZANU released a statement from the undertaker, Mr K.J Stokes (not Mr R Silke) saying his injuries were consistent with a road accident, but no autopsy results or pictures were released.

 Theories on death

 A CIA intelligence briefing of 28 December 1979 said Tongogara was a potential political rival to Mugabe because of his "ambition, popularity and decisive style".
 On the same day, the US embassy in Zambia reported, "Almost no one in Lusaka accepts Mugabe's assurance that Tongogara died accidentally.
 When the ambassador told the Soviet ambassador the news, the surprised Soviet immediately charged 'inside job'".

-Ian Smith also insisted in his memoirs that Tongogara's "own people" killed him and that he had disclosed at Lancaster House that Tongogara was under threat.
+Ian Smith also said in his memoirs that Tongogara's "own people" killed him and that he had disclosed at Lancaster House that Tongogara was under threat.
 Smith wrote, "I made a point of discussing his death with our police commissioner and head of special branch, and both assured me that Tongogara had been assassinated".

-A former Detective in the Law and Order Section of the former British South Africa Police saw photographs of Tongogara's body.
-There were three wounds, consistent with gunshot wounds, to his upper torso.
-The undertaker's statement was not a "formal" autopsy report and so was dismissed by all but the senior politburo of ZANU.

-In spite of all the rumours, Mr. R. Silke, the pathologist for Mashfords Funeral Home in Zimbabwe, insisted in a 1982 television documentary, "Tongo", that the theory of gunshot wounds on Tongogara's body was false, as he had personally inspected the body and that the injuries that he found were consistent with road accident trauma.